ihpolash/BageLLM/README.md

 # CleanBagel: Automated Data Preparation Pipeline

 This repository contains the implementation of CleanBagel, an automated data preparation pipeline specifically optimized for Llama 3.2 fine-tuning.
-The implementation covers the first two days of development, focusing on core infrastructure, cleaning pipeline, annotation system, and quality control.

 ## Project Structure
 ```